stonarini/stonarini-maven-archetype/README.md

 ```

 ## Building/Packaging the archetype
-This is definetly the easyest part of the process.
+This is definitely the easiest part of the process.
 To create a *.jar* out of your archetype, just open a terminal in the root directory (where our original *pom.xml* is) and run the command:
 ```sh
 mvn install
 ```

 ## Create a project using the new Archetype
 Now I will illustrate how to create a new project using directly maven.
-Afaik *VSCode* should automatically aknowledge the new archetype.
+Afaik *VSCode* should automatically acknowledge the new archetype.

 To create a new project with the archetype use the following command:
 ```sh